zydou/arti/doc/dev/notes/rpc-meta-draft.md

 but JSON documents are self-delimiting and
 Arti will parse them disregarding any newlines.)

+Clients may send as many requests at the same time as they like. arti may send the responses in any order.
+I.e., *arti may send responses out of order*.

+If a client sends too many requests at once, arti may stop reading the transport connection, until arti has dealt with and replied to some of them.
+There is no minimum must-be-supported number or size of concurrent requests.
+Therefore a client which sends more than one request at a time must be prepared to buffer requests at its end, while concurrently reading arti's replies.

 ## Representing Object Identifiers.

 > This section describes implementation techniques.